-- First Amendment groups are limited to ten people at this time, and all participants will be required to separate into groups with 10 or less, provided the groups are in different areas of the city.
+- First Amendment groups are limited to ten people at this time, and all participants will be required to separate into groups with 10 or less, provided the groups are in different areas of the city, unless a waiver is obtained.

 - Exemptions: Religious services and youth and adult recreational sports.
 (See Sporting Events and Recreational Facilities section below.)